ssbc/jitdb/README.md

 run after `paginate` or `all`.

-Please note the index is *not* updated when using this method and only one live deferred offset stream is supported.
+Please note the index is *not* updated when using this method and only one live offsets stream is supported.

 ### onReady(cb)